2019 Conference Speakers

 Ruth E. Thaler-Carter

-Your host, Ruth E. Thaler-Carter, started Communication Central to serve and bring together colleagues at all stages of their freelance careers.
-She is the author/publisher of “Get Paid to Write: Getting Started as a Freelance Writer” and author of the EFA’s “Freelancing 101: Launching Your Editorial Business.”
-She presents webinars and in-person sessions on freelancing, the basics of editing and proofreading, websites for freelancers, and related topics for the EFA, Writers and Books, and other professional organizations.
+Your host, Ruth E. Thaler-Carter, started Communication Central in 2006 to serve and bring together colleagues at all stages of their freelance careers.
+She is the author/publisher of “Get Paid to Write: Getting Started as a Freelance Writer” and author of the “Freelancing 101: Launching Your Editorial Business” for the Editorial Freelancers Association (EFA).
+She presents webinars and in-person sessions on freelancing, the basics of editing and proofreading, websites for freelancers, and related topics for the EFA, American Copy Editors Society (ACES; she was one of the first ACES freelancers), Association Media & Publishing, Society for Professional Journalists, Writers and Books, and other professional organizations.
+This coming fall will be her first presentation at the conference of the UK’s Society for Editors and Proofreaders.